hairizuanbinnoorazman/blog/content/posts/20260125_learningsFromUsingClaudeCode.md

 ]
 +++

-Here are some of the learnings for using Claude Code
+Here are some of the learnings for using Claude Code.
+This will be a running document of learnings as we go along for the ride of using this tool

+Last update: 26 January 2026

 ## Utilizing Claude Plugins/Skills/Commands